dkazanc/NoStripesNet/simulator/README.md

 ## Real-life
-It is assumed that real-life data exists in a .nxs file.<br>
+It is assumed that real-life data exists in a `.nxs` file.<br>
 A lot of tomographic data will be too large to fit in memory all at once, and so the data generation scripts all load data in *chunks*, by loading only a subset of sinograms at a time.<br>
 If you are running the script on a workstation that has enough memory to load the entire tomogram at once (such as an HPC cluster node), you can set chunk size to the total number of sinograms.<br>

 Most of the real-life data generating scripts follow these steps:
 - For each shift:
   1. For each chunk:
-      1. Load the data from the .nxs file
+      1. Load the data from the `.nxs` file
       2. Downsample sinograms to size `(402, 362)`
       3. Save this chunk to disk
   2. Once the entire shift has been saved, re-load each chunk from disk and normalise w.r.t. the entire 3D sample.

 The following parameters affect all sub-methods of Real-life data:
   - `--hdf-root`
-    - The .nxs file to load data from.
+    - The `.nxs` file to load data from.
 Default is `None`.
     - This should be shift 0, e.g. `1000.nxs` in the below examples.
-    - If not specified, and mode is one of `raw`, `paired`, or `dynamic`, an error will be raised.
   - `-C`, `--chunk-size`
     - Size of chunks to load data in.
 Default is `243`.
     - If you have a computer with lots of memory, you can set chunk size to the full size of the dataset to load the whole dataset at once.
-    - This means the data does not need to be re-loaded (i.e. step 2 above does not occur).
+    - This means the data does not need to be re-loaded (i.e. step (ii) above does not occur).
   - `--flats`
     - Path to HDF/Nexus file containing flat & dark field data to normalize with.
 Default is `None`.
     - If not specified, flats & darks will be loaded from `hdf-root`.
 If `hdf-root` contains no flats or darks, an error will be raised.